 Mr. DOMENICI.
-Mr. President, it is with great pride and honor that I rise today to pay tribute to my retiring col-league from Idaho, Senator DIRK KEMP-THORNE.
-In his six years of service to the United States Senate, he has prov-en himself to be a very thoughtful and determined leader and I am honored to have the opportunity to rise and speak on his accomplishments.
+Mr. President, it is with great pride and honor that I rise today to pay tribute to my retiring colleague from Idaho, Senator DIRK KEMF-THORNE.
+In his six years of service to the United States Senate, he has proven himself to be a very thoughtful and determined leader and I am honored to have the opportunity to rise and speak on his accomplishments.

-It was a pleasure to work with Senator KEMPTHORNE as he crafted one of the most important bills we have passed in the United States Senate, the Unfunded Mandates bill.
-I was particu-larly pleased that the private sector included in the assessment of Unfunded mandates and DIRK was gener-ous and extraordinarily helpful to me and my staff throughout the legislative process as we developed and negotiated this legislation.
+It was a pleasure to work with Senator KEMFTHORNE as he crafted one of the most important bills we have passed in the United States Senate, the Unfunded Mandates bill.
+I was particularly pleased that the private sector was included in the assessment of Unfunded mandates and DIRK was generous and extraordinarily helpful to me and my staff throughout the legislative process as we developed and negotiated this legislation.
 Not only did the junior Senator from Idaho manage two weeks of debate on the Senate floor which sometimes lasted 12 hours a day, but his skillful leadership and influence brought affected parties to the table to negotiate and produce legislation which passed both the House and Senate by overwhelming margins.
-Clearly, ate by overwheiming margins.
 Clearly, without his strong commitment to American small businesses, this objective would not have been achieved.
-In addition to his service on the Small Business Committee and Armed
+In addition to his service on the Small Business committee and Armed

-Forces Committee, Senator THORNE was given the responsibility of chairing the Drinking Water, Fisheries, and Wildlife subcommittee of the Environment and Public Works Committee.
-He wrote an undate of the Safe Drinking Water Act which won bipartisan praise.
-He worked many long and arduous hours crafting legislation to reau-thorize and reform the Endangered Species Act, an issue extremely impor-tant New Mexico and other tant New Mexico and other WesternStates.
-DIRK's perseverance and hard work was instrumental in laying the groundwork for long over-due reform of this law and I am hopeful that we can be as diligent and com-promising as he has been in crafting and passing ESA reform legislation in the future.
+In addition to his service on the Small Business Committee and Armed Forces Committee, Senator KEMP-THORNE was given the responsibility of chairing the Drinking Water, Fisheries, and Wildlife subcommittee of the Environment and Public Works Committee.
+He wrote an update of the Safe Drinking Water Act which won bipartisan praise.
+He worked many long and arduous hours crafting legislation to reauthorize and reform the Endangered Species Act, an issue extremely important New Mexico and other WesternStates.
+DIRK's perseverance and hard work was instrumental in laying the groundwork for long overdue reform of this law and I am hopeful that we can be as diligent and compromising as he has been in crafting and passing ESA reform legislation in the future.

 The state of Idaho is fortunate to have a statesman of his caliber.
-During his tenure, he has earned the respect and admiration of his colleagues and admiration of his colleagues on both sides of the aisle because of his unique ability to negotiate, compromise, and foster positive working relationships not only with his colleagues, but between federal, state, and local governments.
+During his tenure, he has earned the respect and admiration of his colleagues on both sides of the aisle because of his unique ability to negotiate, compromise, and foster positive working relationships not only with his colleagues, but between federal, state, and local governments.
 These skills will serve him well as he faces new challenges in the future.
-Although we will miss his presence in this body, I know that he will continue to be a valuable asset not only to the state of Idaho but asset not only to the state of Idaho but to this Nation.
+Although we will miss his presence in this body.
+I know that he will continue to be a valuable asset not only to the state of Idaho but to this Nation.

 Finally, I understand the challenges and difficulties associated with raising a family while serving in Congress and I respect and admire his decision to do what is right for his family and their future.
-Nancy and I wish DIRK, Patri-cia. and their children all the best.
+Nancy and I wish DIRK, Patricia, and their children all the best.